aesteve/vertx-mvc-specifications/README.md

 ### State of the art

-A lot of frameworks come with an uponionated way of writing your views.
+A lot of frameworks come with an opinionated way of writing your views.
 I don't think it's a very good approach.
 Some are messy to deal with once things get complicated.

-JSP/JSTL is pretty much outdated, JSF is a complete mess, GSPs / Django templates / RoR are fine but pretty verbose once you have some corner-cases, and moreover, are specific to their own domains.
+JSP/JSTL is pretty much outdated, JSF is a complete mess, Struts2 views aren't very popular...
+GSPs / Django templates / RoR are fine but pretty verbose once you have some corner-cases, and moreover, are completely specific to the framework.

 With Apex being unopinionated, and handling alot of template engines (handlebars, jade, ...) out of the box, we don't need  anything specific here.
+Almost better : most template engines will be written and added to Apex in the future.
+We have to take advantage of that.

+That could be a key feature of such an MVC framework to provide an agnostic approach for the view layer.

-As mentionned in introduction, we should be smart though, to provide convention over configuration to prevent the user the pain to handle a template engine and have it render his views.
+As mentionned in introduction, the framework should be smart enough to provide convention over configuration to prevent the user the pain to handle a template engine and have it render his views.

 A view should just be named and its extension should be used to determine the correct template engine the framework should use.
-That could be a key feature of such an MVC framework to provide an agnostic approach for the view layer.

-As a sidenote : remember we're in a Java environment with access to a javascript template engine : Nashorn.
-This means (at least theorically) that we could be able to render, on server-side, javascript application written in Angular, Ember, React, ...
-Especially React since it's using a virtual DOM and has a `renderStaticHtml` method.
-That's called isomorphic rendering and front-end developpers love that kind of approach.
-It allows a complicated client-side web-application to be rendered on server-side and though be SEO-friendly.

-In existing frameworks, controllers have a `render` method which is used either to render some template or render direct html.
+In existing frameworks, controllers have a `render` method which is used either to render some template or render direct html, or string.
 Even though I think it could be defined in a less confusing way (render for everything... meh), I guess users are used to it.
+Let's not forget about context data too.
+(Think about Spring's `ModelAndView`).

 The kind of primitives we could use (even though we don't name them this way) :

-* `render(String contentType, String content)`
+* `render(String contentType, Object content)`
 * `renderHtml(String)`
 * `renderXml(String)`
 * `renderJson(String)`